-- The result of the CAT 2021 online exam will be declared tentatively in the month of January 2021.
+- The result of the CAT 2021 online exam will be declared on 3rd January 2022.

 - Result will be announced on the official website and an intimation regarding the same will be given to the candidates through email/ SMS.